 Mathematics: This is taught in ability groups across the Key Stage, with a maths lesson of forty-five minutes every day.
 One session per week is extended to provide a seventy-five-minute lesson.
-In Year 3, for the first term only, all pupils have a further forty-five-minute lesson, which is class based and focuses on practical work and investigations.
+In Year 3, for the first term only, all pupils have a further forty-five-minute lesson, which is class based and focuses on collaborative work, practical activities and using mathematical thinking to solve puzzles and investigations.

 English: This is taught in mixed ability form groups throughout the Upper School, but with support or extension groups being taken out as appropriate and taught separately.
 All pupils have a forty-five-minute lesson every day.
 One session per week is extended to provide a seventy-five-minute lesson.
 Year 5 has an additional 20 minutes to allow for a second extended lesson.
+In Year 5, during the Summer Term, the children are grouped by ability for one comprehension lesson a week to allow specific skills to be developed in preparation for the 11+.

 Reasoning is introduced in the Spring Term of Year 3.
 Spanish is introduced in Year 5.

-History and geography are taught in half-termly units.
+History and geography are taught in half-termly units in Year 3-5.
+Year 6 have a single lesson of each subject per week.